 - Overview of One Federal Decision (E.O.
 13807) Requirements for Civil Works Planning Studies (30 April)

-- This webinar provided an overview of Executive Order 13807, Establishing Discipline and
+- This webinar provided an overview of the now rescinded Executive Order 13807.
+This webinar still covers relevant topics including

-Julie Alcon (Environmental Team Lead and Policy Reviewer, HQUSACE Office of Water
+was presented by Julie Alcon (Environmental Team Lead and Policy Reviewer, HQUSACE Office of Water Project Review).

 - Cost Engineering in Planning Studies (5 March)